TheSilentCommit/TheSilentCommit/README.md

 # Hi there 👋

-I'm a Computer Science student and IT Support Analyst with a strong interest in backend development, Linux, cloud technologies and cybersecurity.
+I'm a Computer Science student and IT Support Analyst with hands-on experience in Linux, networking, IT infrastructure and backend development.
+I'm passionate about building reliable systems, automating processes and continuously learning new technologies.

-Currently, I'm building projects focused on clean architecture, REST APIs and automation while continuously improving my infrastructure and security skills.
+Currently, I'm developing a complete ERP system focused on clean architecture and REST APIs while expanding my knowledge in cloud computing, cybersecurity and DevOps.

 ## 🚀 What I'm working on

-- Building a complete ERP system with Node.js and Express
+- Building a complete ERP system with Node.js, Express and MongoDB
 - Learning Cybersecurity and Cloud technologies

 ## 🤝 I'm open to collaborate on